 In February 2013, Hands Off Wales: Nationhood and Militancy was published by Gwasg Gomer.
 A comprehensive study and described by Dr John Davies, one of Wales’ most renowned and celebrated historians, as ‘the established history of the Tryweryn and anti-investiture campaigns’; Hands Off Wales addresses the campaign of militancy which Wales witnessed in the 1960s and which was predominantly undertaken by Mudiad Amddiffyn Cymru.
 While the publicity orientated campaign of the Free Wales Army is also afforded significant attention, the more militant and audacious campaign of MAC and its position within the pantheon of global terrorism is primarily addressed – as is the phenomenon and rise of international terrorism.

 Throughout Welsh history’s often troubled passage, when the death knell for Welsh nationhood has apparently sounded, patriotism has re-emerged to challenge and protect.
 Time and again, that mysterious allure has brought men and women to the fore, all united in the moral cause to safeguard that which defines the Welsh nation.
-And so, it was in the 1960s, that same inexplicable force led men to lay explosives in the name of Welsh cultural identity; despite appalling risk, to both themselves and to others.
+And so, it was in the 1960s, that same inexplicable force led men to lay explosives in the name of Welsh cultural identity; despite appalling risk to both themselves and to others.
 In writing Hands Off Wales, I believed that it was time that these events were given their rightful place within the rich, lurid pages of Welsh historical writing.
-Having sold all copies of its original print run, Hands Off Wales is being updated and republished by Y Lolfa in July 2022.
+Having sold all copies of its original print run, Hands Off Wales was updated and republished by Y Lolfa in spring 2022.

 John Jenkins: The Reluctant Revolutionary?

 In June 2019, to coincide with the fiftieth anniversary of the Royal Investiture, my biography of John Jenkins, the former director general of Mudiad Amddiffyn Cymru, was published by Y Lolfa.
 Entitled, John Jenkins: The Reluctant Revolutionary? the biography is regarded by Jenkins as ‘a warts-and-all account of my life’.
 The book is based on 15 years of interviews and took two-and-a-half years to write-up.
 But my interviews were not restricted to John Jenkins.
 I also interviewed former police, politicians, the military, the judiciary and a world-renowned child psychologist; so too, former members of MAC and their families.
 I did so, in order to ascertain a broader understanding of the events under review.
 Nevertheless, as a consequence of the 15 years of extensive contact between me and John, it has been suggested that I knew John Jenkins (who passed away in December 2020) better than anybody – and certainly with regards his orchestration of the militancy as exercised by Mudiad Amddiffyn Cymru.
-Throughout the period of my somewhat exhaustive research, and most notably in the 2 years prior to completing the book, I was informed of many fascinating facts: both in relation to those factors which formed John Jenkins’ character, but also the MAC protest – which until the publication of John Jenkins: The Reluctant Revolutionary? was completely outside the public domain.
-The result, I have been informed, is a fascinating and highly engaging account of Jenkins’ life, which in its meticulous attention to detail, finally throws light on the enigmatic and complex John Barnard Jenkins and the 1960s militant campaign by MAC that he so effectively led.
+Throughout the period of my somewhat exhaustive research, and most notably in the 2 years prior to completing the book, I was informed of many fascinating facts: both in relation to those factors which formed John Jenkins’ character, but also the MAC protest – which until the publication of John Jenkins: The Reluctant Revolutionary? were completely outside the public domain.
+The result, I have been informed, is a fascinating and highly engaging account of Jenkins’ life; which, in its meticulous attention to detail, finally throws light on the enigmatic and complex John Barnard Jenkins and the 1960s militant campaign by MAC that he so effectively led.

 Tryweryn: New Dawn?

 I am currently working on a manuscript entitled Tryweryn: New Dawn?
 It addresses the constitutional journey of the controversial Tryweryn Reservoir Bill.
 But it contains so much more – including archival evidence and a wealth of oral testimony which adds greatly to the narrative in providing ‘colour’ both in a contemporary and retrospective sense.
 In unprecedented detail, Tryweryn: New Dawn? highlights the impact that the construction of Llyn Celyn had on those directly affected and the political concessions to Wales, which, some believe, were subsequently afforded the Welsh nation as a result of the valley’s controversial flooding.
-Tryweryn: New Dawn? will be published by Y Lolfa on 31 July 2022 to coincide with the 65th anniversary of the passing of the Tryweryn Reservoir Bill.
+Tryweryn: New Dawn? will be published by Y Lolfa on 1 March 2023 to broadly coincide with the 65th anniversary of the passing of the Tryweryn Reservoir Bill.
 As a consequence of discussions with historians and cultural commentators, I am led to believe that Tryweryn: New Dawn? will be the definitive account of the ‘Tryweryn’ story.